 Terry impressed on the meeting the importance of recognizing occupational safety and health as a professional discipline if industry is to achieve its ultimate objective of an injury free workplace.
 He emphasized his belief that this goal is achievable.
-Appreciation was expressed to the following:

 Terry Condipodero, Shannon Dickey, Geoff Day (MSTS) and Ron Baker.